Stutricous/Stutricous_app/README.md

 **Required Must-have Stories**
 * User should be able to login or should be able to create a new account.
-* User must be able to have a diet emphasis(i.e 'weight loss', 'vegeterian')
+* User must be able to have a diet emphasis(i.e 'weight loss', 'vegetarian')
 * User should be able to see a list of recommended meals given their diet emphasis.
 * User should be able to see a meal detail screen per meal item.
 * User can plan meals for each day of the week.